 (e) a member of the Police Force;

-firearm serviceability certificate, in relation to a firearm, means a certificate in the form of Form 3.
+firearm serviceability certificate, in relation to a firearm or major firearm part, means a certificate in an approved form.

-(2) An authorised person, having examined a firearm, may provide a firearm serviceability certificate in respect of the firearm.
+(2) An authorised person, having examined a firearm or major firearm part, may provide a firearm serviceability certificate in respect of the firearm or major firearm part.

 (3) A firearm serviceability certificate remains current for a period of 3 months commencing on the date it is provided.

 [Regulation 25A inserted: Gazette 6 Nov 2009 p.
-4421-2.]
+4421-2; amended: SL 2022/190 r.
+30.]

 25. Members of Police Force permitted to perform certain Commissioner’s functions